MihirMore/100daysofcode-Python/log.md

 ### Day - 44

 **Thoughts** : Completed the personal website with all the CSS and HTML code added.
 Added a lot of CSS code and learnt how to align html elements.
 Also learned how to use float and wrap text around an image.
 Also deployed personal website to github pages.

+### Day - 45

+**Thoughts** : Learnt about a new library of Python called BeautifulSoup which helps us to fetch data from websites which is also scraping.
+You can fetch data from website and use it for your application.
+Today, I developed a top 100 movies to watch web-scraper website and storing it in a text file so I can remove the movies when I watch it later.